 Friday News Roundup: the TANF month

-, then September – it seems – is the TANF month
+If April is the cruelest month, then September – it seems – is the TANF month

 (Okay, bad joke.)

 Nonetheless, it’s been all TANF, all the time.

 So here’s the story: TANF is a program that helps low-income families.
 It provides block grants to states and the funds are used to curb child child expenses and promote work preparation and opportunities.
 In the face of the recession, more and more families were in need of such assistance and the federal government created the TANF Emergency Contingency Fund – an extra pot of money that could help states with up to 80 percent of increased TANF assistance requests.
 States and think tanks alike have reported that the emergency fund has been a lifeline for both states and the families in those states requiring aid.

 But here’s where the bad news comes in.
 The emergency fund is set to expire on September30 of this year if it isn’t renewed by the Senate (the House has already voted for an extension).

 This seemingly innocuous little welfare program has gotten a decent amount of ink in the last few weeks.
 It hasn’t been the firestorm set off by Quran-burning or midterm elections, but in national and local news sources alike, stories popped up like plastic whac-a-moles.